philspokas/gitbasics/Exercises/stages.md

 git rm nope.md
 git status
 ```

 * a final git commit will commit the change and update the log

 ```
-git ccommit -m "finsh remove"
+git commit -m "finsh remove"
 ```

 ## Restoring files in your repo
-Note that git restore is the preferred method for this over git reset.
+Note that git restore is a new command and the preferred method for this over git reset.

-Edit the readme.md and then perform the following"
+Edit the readme.md and then perform the following to demonstrate reset

 ```
+echo "added to readme " >> readme.md
 git add readme.md
 git status
 git restore --staged readme.md